-Create your dive objectives first, plan you limits, along with a route and your maximum depth.
+Create your dive objectives first, and plan your limits, along with a route and your maximum depth.

 If you communicate all of these details and limits before the dive, it makes the actual dive more pleasant for everyone.

-During a recreational dive in more touristy areas, it’s more likely a Divemaster will create a dive plan and give a briefing to you, but still listen closely to the route and depths.
-Then, with your buddy, you can still plan other things like closeness, how to check on one another and personal dive objectives too.
+During a recreational dive in more touristy areas, it’s more likely a Divemaster will create a plan of the dive sites and give a briefing to you, but still listen closely to the route and depths.
+Then, with your buddy, you can still plan other things like closeness, how to check on one another, and personal dive objectives too.

 #3 – Communicate Well

 So once you’ve developed a rapport, take your communication to the next level.
 The great thing about diving, is the hand signals used underwater translate into any language and are known globally.